flapanther33781/poe-filter/docs/README.md

 ## FAQ

+#### How do we interpret the colors and map icons of the items?

+The color order is: Brown > Red > Orange > Yellow > Green > Blue > Purple > Cyan > Pink > White

+Basically it goes from darkest to lightest, but the easiest way to remember it is to just follow the the rainbow.
+Red through Purple are in the same order as in the rainbow.
+Then you just need to know that brown is below red, and above purple are cyan, pink, and white.

+Regarding icons, aside from Diamond and Rain, more sides = more important, but color's still more important than the icon.
+(An item with a Green Circle is worth more than one with a Red Pentagon, etc.)

 #### What does the slider for Strictness selector do?

 As shown above, we put all items into tiers based on their value.
 This slider will allow you to modify your filter's strictness.
 For example, if you set the slider to 5 then items in tiers 6 through 10 will be hidden.